Xymist/hugo-public/content/project/citizens-advice-kiosks.md

 +++
-title = "Citizens' Advice Waverley Kiosk Project" date = "2015-03-15"
+title = "Citizens' Advice Kiosk Project" date = "2015-03-15"
 +++

-This was The CAB project
+In partnership with other charities and several Waverley GP surgeries, I headed the team responsible for commissioning and installing a number of self-service advice terminals.